 - The recipients are obliged to submit a short report (max.
 3 pages) to the U.S. National Academies within 6 weeks of termination of the working visit.
 Instances of successful long-term cooperation resulting from these grants also have to be announced to the U.S. National Academies

-Before applying, you must receive confirmation of support from the home and host institution.
+Before applying, you must receive approval from the home and host institution.

 A complete application, written in English only, consists of: